-CASE STUDY NO.2: "CASE STUDY ON COMMUNICATION CHALLENGES" - PROF. M.S.
-RAO not permit Ken to meet by saying that CEO was busy.
-Ken returned without meeting the CEO.
-He got better employment opportunity elsewhere and joined.
+CASE STUDY NO.2 : "CASE STUDY ON COMMUNICATION CHALLENGES" - PROF. M.S.
+RAO

 There are several challenges in communication that take place in daily life.
 If we identify the challenges we can eliminate and ensure better understanding among the individuals.
 We shall take a case study on communication that helps in averting any misunderstanding among the people.